 Famous festivals in Michelstadt old town

-Michelstadt has not only sights to see but also many festivals to join.
-Some famous festivals are Bienenmarkt, Wockenmarkt, and Christmas Market.
-Join any of these festival you will experience the local culture and lifestyle.
+Michelstadt offers not only stunning sights but also a multitude of festivals to participate in.
+Among the most famous are the Bienenmarkt, Wockenmarkt, and Christmas Market.
+Surely, attending any of these festivals will provide you with an authentic experience of the local culture and lifestyle.

 Wochenmarkt (Weekly market)